qiita-spots/qiita/qiita_pet/support_files/doc/source/redbiom/redbiom.rst

 Introduction
 ~~~~~~~~~~~~

 This tutorial aims to introduce Qiita [1A]_ and redbiom [2A]_ to new users as utilities for downloading public datasets for subsequent analyses of their own.
-It will begin with a brief introduction to these utilities, then proceed to illustrate their usage with two examples.
+This will be illustrated with two examples.

 Set up
 ~~~~~~